ntoll/ntoll.github.io/article/vienna/index.md

 easy and the difficult.
 It was the sort of conversation only long term lovers, who have grown together like two trees standing next to each other in a forest (roots entwined), can have.
 I'll leave it at that.
-Such conversations are special because of their private and unique-to-the-participants nature.
+Such conversations are special because of they are private and unique to the participants.
 Yet such conversations are also the most important conversations that lovers can have, and that Sunday was one of those occasions for Mary and I to connect in the deepest and broadest manner - surrounding each other in love.